BonsonW/slorado/docs/cuda-bin.md

 # Basecalling on NVIDIA GPUs

 We have some compiled binaries which should work On Linux if you have at least the minimum GLIBC listed [below](#tested-versions-and-requirements).
-Invoke `ldd --version` to check your GLIB version.
+Invoke `ldd --version` to check your GLIBC version.
 You should also have the GPU driver installed.
 Also, note that we have done testing on limited number of GPU systems listed [below](#tested-versions-and-requirements).
-If you encounter a problem feel free to open an [issue]([issue](https://github.com/BonsonW/slorado/issues)).
+If you encounter a problem feel free to open an [issue](https://github.com/BonsonW/slorado/issues).

 ## Getting Started